proccaserra/rose2018ng-notebook/README.md

 A data exploration and graphical recapitulation of the dataset is performed in python using the graphic grammar library plotnine from either the Tabular Data Package or from the RDF/Linked Data graph, to demonstrate that equivalency of the representations.
 A visual exploration also shows how 2 datasets treated with the same protocol can be readily mobilized for a data integration exercise.

+(Note: known issue = when using mybinder infrastructure, the call to the libchebi api may time out.
+This is an issue with the infrastructure, not the code being run)

 + Analysing the metabolite profiles using python and the plotnine library from the Frictionless Data Package:

 [![Binder](http://mybinder.org/badge_logo.svg)](http://beta.mybinder.org/v2/gh/proccaserra/rose2018ng-notebook/master?filepath=%2Fnotebooks%2F1-rose-metabolites-Python-analysis.ipynb) A Jupyter+Python notebook: 1-rose-metabolites-Python-analysis.ipynb

 + Recapitulating the analysis done previously but from an RDF graph and SPARQL queries.
  A full Linked Data (LD) representation is provided and visualization of the metabolite profiles in 6 rose strains and 3 plants parts is presented.

+ (Note: known issue: the 3rd sparql query can take time to execute, be patient)

 [![Binder](http://mybinder.org/badge_logo.svg)](http://beta.mybinder.org/v2/gh/proccaserra/rose2018ng-notebook/master?filepath=%2Fnotebooks%2F2-rose-metabolites-Python-RDF-querying-analysis.ipynb) A Jupyter+Python+Sparql notebook: 2-rose-metabolites-Python-RDF-querying-analysis.ipynb